m0sc0/EX280/P5/README.md

 Test with firefox
 cd ~/DO280/labs/network-ingress
 Login as admin
-Extract router-ca secret in namespace openshift-ingress-operator curl with crt
+Extract router secret and use it with curl crt (help get secrets all namespaces router)

 Login again with developer and see that the comunication between pod and router is not encripted use debug with registry.access.redhat.com/ubi8/ubi:8.0
 Delete edge route
 cd certs